armory/documentation/_user_guides/baking-images.md

 ## Advanced Options

-You can additionally do things like use a specific base AMI, specify your baked AMI's name, use a custom packer script, or pass variables to a packer script.
+You can do additional things like use a specific base AMI, specify your baked AMI's name, use a custom packer script, or pass variables to a packer script.

 If you would like to change the name in AWS of your AMI, you can do so by selecting the 'Show Advanced Options' checkbox in the Bake Stage Configuration.
 Continuing from our example above, when I see: